cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Could Tag List javascript be abstracted to site resources easily?
- - Written File Tracking:
-  - Save the destination prefix and maybe script prefix to settings (or maybe the script prefix is in code? not sure how flexible to leave this)
-  - The dropdown filter of generations in the written file menu should probably have local time to minimize confusion
-  - Generation Date Filter - 'all' should be at the bottom if it is in the filter at all (maybe only all when there are no generations yet?)
-  - Filter script generation thru a 'file still exists check' to minimize script errors?
-  - ?Track script generation (or track script running? how?) - maybe a table to save the generated scripts (save the generated scripts 'raw' or enough info to regen the script?) - have a filter for this in the File window
-  - Option to write the output to a ps1 file
-  - Looks like System.Management.Automation might hint at a nice way to run powershell scripts and get info back - should this be the mechanism to upload and the script returns a written on date to the db?
-Or a new 'last uploaded table' - or is this too far and if we get this specific should there just be an integrated aws uploader?
  - Continue GUI Context tests in new series
  - Points:
   - Bracket Code